Sport Psychology draws from many models but recently Acceptance & Commitment Therapy (ACT) is gaining some serious momentum.

-All too often in the human experience thoughts (along with feeling) and actions are regarded as inseparable.
+All too often in the human experience thoughts, feeling and actions are regarded as inseparable.
 The favoured term in Acceptance and Commitment Therapy is fused.
-Therefore the separation of thoughts from actions is logically called diffusion – one of the most important parts to Acceptance and Commitment Therapy.
+Therefore the separation of thoughts from actions is logically called diffusion – a key part of ACT.

 If you are curious about finding out more about the work we do at Condor Performance a great place to start is to listen to some of the recorded answers to the most frequent questions we get by clicking here.
-Or just emailed us at firstname.lastname@example.org.
+Or get in touch via one of these methods:

 We are currently in the process of planning the next few articles for the Mental Toughness Digest and thought it would be a good idea to get the opinions of some of the 5000+ subscribers.
 If you have a topic that is not below that you’d like one of our sport / performance psychologists to write about add it to the comments section at the bottom of this page.